7 Expert Tips To Make Solar Lights Brighter

 To apply it to your battery, here is what you need to do:

-2. Turn off the light switch.
+2. Turn off the light switch in solar lights.

 4. Now, boom you have recalibrated batteries, easy steps huh!